onefoursix/Cloudera-Impala-JDBC-Example/README.md

 Make sure to set your local repo in pom.xml as described above

-Edit the file src/main/resources/ClouderaImpalaJdbcExample.conf and set your Impala host and port in teh connection.url (Impala's default port is 21050) and set the appropriate JDBC driver class.
+Edit the file src/main/resources/ClouderaImpalaJdbcExample.conf and set your Impala host and port in the connection.url (Impala's default port is 21050) and set the appropriate JDBC driver class.
 I am using JDBC4.1 so my conf file looks like this:

     # ClouderaImpalaJdbcExample.conf
     connection.url = jdbc:impala://chicago.onefoursix.com:21050